qindj/laravel-workflow/README.md

 ];
 ```

-Use the `WorkflowTrait` inside supported classes
+Use the `Workflowable` inside supported classes

 ```php
 <?php